britzl/defold-screenshot/README.md

 ```

 ### screenshot.buffer([x, y, w, h, [callback]])
 Capture a full screen or partial screenshot as a Defold buffer.
-Not available on HTML5.

 ```
 -- Take screenshot and return it as a Defold buffer